Review of a scam

 Editorial reply to BeeJ:

-I'm very sorry to hear about your experiences with Cartel.
+I'm very sorry to hear about your experiences with Cartel Client Review.

-It's a shame that my May 2008 review was only previously listed under its title on the Public Section of the site, to indicate that it was available for purchase (price £3) on the Members Only section of the site, and it was not published in full on the public section of the site until October 2009.
+Our review of Cartel Client Review, as shown at the top of this web page, was previously only available for purchase (price £3) on the Members Only section of the site, and it was not published in full on the public section of the site until October 2009.

-The May 2008 review rated Cartel Client Review very poorly at only one out of ten, and pointed out the following concerns:
+Our review nearly two years ago in May 2008 rated Cartel Client Review very poorly at only one out of ten, and pointed out the following concerns:

 1. Carl Wright seemed to have deliberately avoided taking statutory responsibility for the company since as soon as the company became active in late 2007 (it had been dormant for the previous ten years) he resigned as director.
 In fact, he became a director again in June 2008, shortly after I sent him my letter with questions about the company (which the company says they never received).